dylanon/tham-wp-theme/README.md

 ### v1.7
 1. Footer Links
   - Custom footer menu - Edit this menu from *Appearance > Menus*.
 You can add as many links as you want!
+2. Portfolio navigation
+  - Removed "View projects as:" text
+  - Centered the nav

 ### v1.6
 1. Post/page editor